Trump’s F-35 ‘Deal’ Is Unlikely to Result in Real Savings

 It’s just a ‘bulk-rate discount’ for buying more jets

 On Jan.
 30, Pres.
 Donald Trump announced a “deal” with Lockheed Martin to reportedly trim $600 million from the F-35 Joint Strike Fighter’s final price tag.
 But it was immediately unclear whether the arrangement involved any real savings.

-“Although this appears to be a victory for those concerned about out-of-control costs of the F-35 program, these savings don’t really exist,” Dan Grazier, the Jack Shanahan Fellow at the Project on Government Oversight’s Straus Military Reform Project, said.
+“Although this appears to be a victory for those concerned about out-of-control costs of the F-35 program, these savings don’t really exist,” said Dan Grazier, the Jack Shanahan Fellow at the Project on Government Oversight’s Straus Military Reform Project.
 “The American people will end up paying even more for the unproven jets in the future.”

 “The so-called savings announced today are little more than the bulk-rate discount for the next yearly purchase of 90 aircraft,” he continued.
 “If this ‘concession’ is predicated on committing taxpayers to a multi-year buy, it will only further compound the waste of public funds on this program.”

 One of the biggest underlying issues is that Lockheed Martin hasn’t yet completed the development process for the F-35.
 Despite the phony combat readiness declarations by the Marine Corps and the Air Force, the F-35 is still incapable of performing nearly all combat missions the Pentagon intends it to perform.

 Above and at top — U.S. Navy F-35Cs.
 Navy photos